Chapter 13.05

 (6) The council shall have power and authority, by resolution and publication, to designate specific days, dates or hours during which users of water from the city system may use water for irrigation purposes, and may prohibit the use of water from the city system for purposes of irrigation and it shall be unlawful for any person to irrigate or sprinkle in violation of such proclamation.

 (7) The council shall have power and authority to do any other act or make any other regulation necessary and convenient for the conduct of its business and the due execution of the power and authority given it by Charter and not contrary to law.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 5, 1967)

-(1) The council shall have power and authority to establish all rates, deposits, fees, penalties and other charges for the use and consumption of water from the city water system and to provide for the payment of water billing, deposits, penalties and other charges and to shut off the water from any house, tenant or place where any of such charges are not duly paid within the time provided therefor, or when any of the rules and regulations of the city are disregarded or disobeyed.
-Said rates, deposits, fees, penalties, and other charges shall be established by written resolution, without the necessity of amending the ordinance codified in this chapter, and such resolution when duly passed shall provide the lawful rates, deposits, fees, penalties and other charges of the city in connection with such water system; provided however, the requirements of law be complied with in connection therewith.
+(1) The council shall have power and authority to establish all fees, penalties and other charges for connecting to the city system and to provide for the payment of charges, fees, and penalties or when any of the rules and regulations of the city are disregarded or disobeyed.
+Said fees, penalties, and other charges shall be established by written resolution, without the necessity of amending the ordinance codified in this chapter, and such resolution when duly passed shall provide the lawful fees, penalties and other charges of the city in connection with such city system; provided, however, the requirements of law be complied with in connection therewith.

-(2) The council shall have power and authority to classify water services by service pipe size, meter sizes, demand, nature of usage, or other means deemed equitable by the council, and to establish rates and minimum charges by said classification and the establishment of such classification and such rates and minimums shall be by written resolution, without the necessity of amending the ordinance codified in this chapter, and such resolution, when duly and regularly passed, shall be the lawful classification of water services and rates and minimum charges of the city.
+(2) The council shall have power and authority to classify water services by service pipe size, meter sizes, demand, nature of usage, or other means deemed equitable by the council, and to establish minimum charges by said classification and the establishment of such classification and such minimums shall be by written resolution, without the necessity of amending the ordinance codified in this chapter, and such resolution, when duly and regularly passed, shall be the lawful classification of water services and minimum charges of the city.

 (3) The council shall have power and authority to enter into special agreements for water usage and at special rates either greater or less than existing rates to water users within or without the boundaries of the city.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 6, 1967)

-(1) The property owner or authorized agent shall make written application for permits to connect premises with the city system or to request water turned on or off at any premises, on the forms provided by the city, in which the applicant shall specify the location and the use for which the service is required and shall agree to abide by the provisions of this chapter.
+(1) The property owner or authorized agent shall make written application for permits to connect premises with the city system, on the forms provided by the city, in which the applicant shall specify the location and the use for which the service is required and shall agree to abide by the provisions of this chapter, Chapter 3.25 VMC governing utility service and other applicable chapters of the Veneta Municipal Code.

 (2) No application for a permit to connect any new structure to city water or sewer mains shall be accepted or installed without proof by the applicant of an approved building permit.
 The application shall only be valid as long as the building permit is valid.
 The city permit shall be automatically extended if the building permit is extended.
-When a building permit is terminated or voided for any reason, all fees paid for the building permit, water permit and/or sewer permit shall be forfeited by the applicant as liquidatable damages.
+When a building permit is terminated or voided for any reason, all fees paid for the building permit, water permit and/or sewer permit shall be forfeited by the applicant as liquidated damages.
 All systems development charges shall be refunded.
 (Ord.
+533 § 1, 2016; Ord.
 202 § 1, 1980; Ord.
 38 § 10, 1967)

 13.05.100 Installation of service from main to curb line or property line.